MaChengYuan/itmo_bot/README.md

 # itmo_bot
-parameters from model is too big to be uploaded
+parameters from model is too big to be uploaded \n
-1 . download test.json
+1 . download test.json \n
-2. train with transofmer
+2. train with transofmer \n
-3. save the parameters and load it in chatbot to acticate
+3. save the parameters and load it in chatbot to acticate \n